MatthewLei/NodeJS/README.md

 ## Other Note:
 * npm update - I did not push latest node_modules (Maybe I should?)
+* install mongodb and run it with the mongod command in the terminal
+* install node and run with node <file.js>
+  * node . (node followed by period)
+    * searches current directory for index.js to run

 ## Special Thanks Michael Katz for the great tutorial
 https://www.raywenderlich.com/61078/write-simple-node-jsmongodb-web-service-ios-app